tomasschus/meli-challenge/README.md

 npm run dev
 ```

-This will run backend and frontend servers
+This will start both the frontend and backend services:

+The frontend will run on <http://localhost:5173> (Vite development server).
+The backend will run on <http://localhost:5000> (Express server).

 ### Build for Production